RomanDataScience/BaravalleDataSolver/about.md

       </p>

       <p>
         My work focuses on practical data solutions: cleaning and organizing raw data, developing transparent and well-documented code, and building intuitive analyses that teams can understand, trust, and extend.
-I believe that good data science isn’t just about powerful tools—it’s about <strong>clarity, reproducibility, and shared understanding</strong>.
+I believe that good data science isn’t just about powerful tools, it’s about <strong>clarity, reproducibility, and shared understanding</strong>.
       </p>

       <p>
         Through clear data visualizations and hands-on guidance, I help teams build confidence in their computational workflows.
 My goal is simple: to empower clients to not only generate insights but to <strong>own their data journey</strong>, from raw input to meaningful discovery.
+You can check more of my experience <a href="https://drive.google.com/file/d/1XeHeVdfZVNLmO1jyQF0HhKmWKNhUsTBQ/view?usp=sharing">here</a>.
       </p>
     </div>